|

 Staying Safe While Walking Around Ho Chi Minh City

 These are the reasons that our sidewalks are always a bit congested and difficult to walk in the more local areas.
-Another point we want to make about walking in Ho Chi Minh City is that the sidewalk is a bit rough and uneven in many places.
+Another point we want to make about walking in Ho Chi Minh City is that the sidewalk is rough and uneven in many places.
 Be sure to wear nice walking shoes when traveling around during the day so that you can be more steady on your feet when running into unexpected cracks and potholes.

 Is ho chi minh city safe for walking around on the sidewalks